vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 Invocation of Client Console v2 should (initially) follow the same pattern as v1: extraction with `boot-commandline` and invocation with `start-service` instead of `start`.
 The `start-service` command then starts the (replicated) client service and hooks interactively into the container instance on the local node.

 ## Controlplane API

+### Cluster / Single Node flag

+Implement cluster / single node flag which default can be set from boot-commandline.
+It should also be easy to set interactively.

 ### repo prepare